Tuesday, October 29, 2024

 If you’re inferring that “sonic experience(s),” at least in my case, means it’s not a good thing, you are correct.
 At least for my personal taste.

-And so because of the experience with Krolak and Colyer, I’ve backed away from those teaser ads.
+And so because of the experience with Krolak and Colyer, I’ve backed away from those teaser ads for the time being.

 But I’m still thrilled I found Søren Bebe Trio.
 Play on, Søren!